 Like the hapless Dr. Poole in 2001: A Space Odyssey, The Expanse was set adrift in 2018—Syfy announced plans to cancel the show after the third season, leaving the critically successful sci-fi series without a home.
 Luckily for sci-fi fans and science geeks everywhere, Amazon snatched The Expanse from the void and picked up the space-set drama.
-And starting February 8th, the entire series so far is available to stream on Amazon Prime.
+And starting Friday December 13th, Season 4 will be available to stream on Amazon Prime.

-To celebrate The Expanse streaming on Amazon, here are five great moments of scientific accuracy from the series that demonstrate why, if you're not already obsessed with this show, you definitely should be.
+To celebrate The Expanse Season 4 on Amazon, here are five great moments of scientific accuracy from the series that demonstrate why, if you're not already obsessed with this show, you definitely should be.

 1. Flip and Burn